vyynl/lumeria-duskrunner/content/World Lore/Cosmology/Pantheon/Theryn.md

 ---
 ## Notes

-- Theryn is closest to the mortal condition: unfinished, uncertain, always moving.
+- Theryn is closest to the mortal condition: unfinished, uncertain, and always moving.
 - They are **the god most likely to answer** — but never in the way you expect.
 - In arcane theory, Theryn represents the **instability within all echo structures** — the wildcard that ensures transformation is always possible.